bonetblai/learner-strips/README.md

 A labeled directed graph is described as a text file in the following format:
 1. First line contains the reserved word ``dfa`` followed by two integers: the number of nodes in graph, and the second is expected to be ``-1``.
-2. Second line specifies the set of labes; first, an integer that tells the number of labels, followed by a space-separated string labels.
+2. Second line specifies the set of labels; first, an integer that tells the number of labels, followed by a space-separated string labels.
 3. Third lines contains ``1 0``.
 4. Following lines, one per each node in order.
 Each line begins with the number of outgoing edges at the node, then for each edge, the label of the edge followed by the index of the node pointed by the edge.